chrisjin/AlphaKindaZero/issues.md

 2. with sim = 200, new models always lose to model 20250712_190041 so increasing it to 400.
 After training, new model beats 20250712_190041, 5 to 0 immediately

+3. noise is too little,  didn't times that with number of actions. misunderstanding of  dirichlet     noise = num_legal_actions * np.random.dirichlet(alphas)